Nucleus® Implants

 Electrode placement is critical to hearing performance

-Cochlear's electrodes are intended to be placed where hearing nerve stimulation is most effective.
-In order to benefit from the full range of sound, the area closest to the hearing nerve tends to be stimulated.8,9 This area is known as the hearing zone.
+Cochlear's electrodes are designed to be placed in an area within the cochlea where hearing nerve stimulation is most effective ensuring a full range of sound.8,9 This area is call the hearing zone.

 Clinical research shows that deeper insertion beyond the hearing zone can be associated with deterioration in performance due to pitch confusion at the tip of the cochlea as well as damage to the delicate cochlear structures.9,10 Insertion depth along with the most active sequential contacts in the industry—22 electrodes1—help provide access to the full spectrum of sound and a richer hearing experience.